chengerr/Model-Guided-Deep-Hyperspectral-Image-Super-resolution/README.md

 # MoG-DCN
 This repository contains the Pytorch codes of paper "Model-Guided Deep Hyperspectral Image Super-resolution"

-**using sf=8 and trined /tested on CAVE as an example ,I will introduce the usage of this code**
+**Using sf=8 and trined /tested on CAVE as an example ,I will introduce the usage of this code**

 ## Prepare the training data and the test data
    1) Divide the dataset for training and testing respectively
    2) put training data and testing data in .mat format in corresponding folders